yukikitayama/leetcode-python/README.md

 - If you do not combine subproblmes and if instead use a single smaller subproblem, it's `decrease and conquery` such as Binary Search.

+### Master Theorem

+- `Master Theorem (Master Method)` calculates the time complexity of the recursion algorithms with divide and conquer.
+-

 ### Merge Sort

 - Sort algorithm by using divide and conquer.